instantOS/instantos.github.io/docs/apps.md

 ## Graphical launcher

-The most beginner friendly one is probably the graphical launcher.
+The most beginner-friendly one is probably the graphical launcher.
 It is accessed by clicking on the desktop or status bar, pressing space on an empty tag or with ++super+y++.
-You can search through applications and press return or click on them to launch them.
+You can search through applications and press Enter or click on them to launch them.
 More frequently used applications will appear further up in the list.

-Technical note: the graphical launcher uses xdg desktop files for its entries, meaning that only applications that provide such files will appear.
-This is the same principle found in desktop environments such as gnome.
+Technical note: the graphical launcher uses XDG desktop files for its entries, meaning that only applications that provide such files will appear.
+This is the same principle found in desktop environments such as GNOME.

-## Text based launcher
+## Text-based launcher

-There is also a smart text based launcher.
-It can be accessed using ++super+space++ or by right clicking on the desktop.
+There is also a smart text-based launcher.
+It can be accessed using ++super+space++ or by right-clicking on the desktop.
 This launcher is using
 $PATH for its entries meaning that pretty much all applications are accessible from here.
-That includes applications that do not open any windows like grep or htop.
+That includes applications that do not open any windows like `grep` or `htop`.
 Just like the graphical launcher this launcher remembers frequently used applications and puts them higher up in the list.
 This launcher can also be used to run applications with specific arguments or from absolute paths.

 It also has a few different modes.
-You can switch between them using Shift + Left/Right Arrow The default normal mode is using $PATH and executes the given application.
+You can switch between them using ++shift+left/right++ arrow.
+The default normal mode is using $PATH and executes the given application.
 The terminal mode works just like normal mode but launches the application inside of a terminal.
 This can be useful if you want to check the logs of a GUI application or want to open a CLI application.

-The third mode uses the xdg desktop entries as the application list and can be used to launch programs that do not have an entry in $PATH like some proprietary programs and wine programs.
+The third mode uses the XDG desktop entries as the application list and can be used to launch programs that do not have an entry in $PATH like some proprietary programs and Wine programs.

-## dmenu like menu
+## dmenu-like menu

 This behaves exactly like dmenu.
-Nothing special about it. type in a command and press enter to run it.
-It can be accessed ++super+ctrl+space++ or by middle clicking on the desktop.
+Nothing special about it.
+Type in a command and press Enter to run it.
+It can be accessed with ++super+ctrl+space++ or by middle-clicking on the desktop.

 ## Troubleshooting